If visitors are completing the sign-in process on your iPad but you’re not receiving host notifications, you can quickly troubleshoot the problem.

 Do you have notifications enabled?

-Double check your Settings > Notification page to ensure you have the notification methods (email and SMS) enabled as desired.
-Also check our Settings > Integrations page to check the status of chat platform integrations.
+Double check your Visitors > Settings > Notifications page to ensure you have the notification methods (email and SMS) enabled as desired.
+Also check our your Integrations page page to check the status of chat platform integrations.